 For the duration of the year 2021, I was part of a competitive InfoSec networking and cybersecurity training grant cohort with the Center for Cyber Security Awareness and Cyber Defense at Marquette University as the only accepted member who was not a graduate student in the Computer Science Department.

 I am a proud advocate of free and open source software (FOSS), especially its implementation in academia.
 To that end, I have written articles for the FreeBSD Journal, contributed to the FreeBSD Wiki, and given various presentations about topics related to software freedom.
 Three noteworthy presentations of the kind are the talk that I delivered at the 2021 Free and Open Source Developers European Meeting (FOSDEM) on how to optimize multisource historical research with tiling window managers, my October 2021 FreeBSD Friday lecture “The Writing Scholar’s Guide to FreeBSD,” and my lecture at BSD Canada 2023 (BSDCan) that was titled “BSD for Researching, Writing, and Teaching the Liberal Arts.”

-I have multi-year experience with Unix-like operating systems, including FreeBSD, OpenBSD, and GNU/Linux, as well as some shell scripting.
-I also have strong familiarity with Zotero, LibreOffice, and other office software; spectrwm, i3wm, Openbox, and other window managers; XFCE, LXQt, and other desktop environments; and a range of other open source tools.
+I have multi-year experience with Unix-like operating systems, including FreeBSD, OpenBSD, and GNU/Linux (especially Debian and Manjaro), as well as some shell scripting.
+I also have strong familiarity with Zotero, LibreOffice, and other office software; spectrwm, i3wm, Openbox, and other window managers; XFCE, LXQt, and other desktop environments; and a range of other open source tools for desktop work.

 In each of 10 summers, I lead and co-taught Build Your Own Computer Camp for middle school students at my alma mater, Marshall School in Duluth, Minnesota.